Andre-Codes/bereans_blog/_posts/2025-12-07-familiar-announcement.md

 Pause the modern debate and imagine yourself as a first-century Jew.

-John the Baptist—the long-promised forerunner—appears after four centuries of prophetic silence.
+John the Baptist appears—the very forerunner Isaiah and Malachi predicted, arriving after four centuries of prophetic silence.
+His arrival is itself a literal fulfillment of prophecy.
 He calls the nation to repentance.
-He declares the kingdom to be at hand.
-He introduces the Messiah.
+He announces that the kingdom is at hand.
+He identifies the Messiah.

-If you were wrong about the kingdom—if you misunderstood its nature entirely—why does the announcement come without correction?
+If your entire expectation of the kingdom were mistaken—if you had fundamentally misunderstood its nature—why does this announcement arrive with no correction at all?

 Why would God present the message: